-Unit Number: R/618/5670 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the properties information reconsider and rescriptions into consider a type, defects a given design elating to the purces and tability, taking ation building and detailing and reporting rd to building 1.1 Interpret and extract relevant information from:
+Unit Number: R/618/5670 Learning outcomes The learner will be able to: Assessment criteria The learner can: The learner will be all Interpret the ginformation rework and reso identify its suit into consideratype, defects a and recording issues in regar construction, ointerfaces. given design elating to the urces and cability, taking tion building and detailing and reporting d to building 1.1 Interpret and extract relevant information from: current legislation and regulations governing buildings

-Unit Title: Insulation and Building Treatments Building Construction, Defects and Interfaces Learning outcome S Assessment criteria The learner will be a ble to: The learner can: 2 Comply with or relevant legisl standards and guidance to call work and main healthy work postated for each be installed. ation, official arry out your ntain safe and oractices as 2.1 Describe the relevant, current legislation, standards and official guidance and how they are applied.
-2.2 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work safe systems of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH) 2.4 Explain the accident reporting procedures and who is responsible for making reports.
+Unit Title: Insulation and Building Treatments Building Construction, Defects and Interfaces Learning outcomes Assessment criteria The learner will be able to: The learner can: 2 Comply with or relevant legisl standards and guidance to call work and main healthy work stated for each be installed. ation, official arry out your ntain safe and practices as 2.1 Describe the relevant, current legislation, standards and official guidance and how they are applied.
+2.2 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 2.3 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work safe systems of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH) 2.4 Explain the accident reporting procedures and who is responsible for making reports.

-Unit Title: Insulation and Building Treatments Building Construction, Defects and Interfaces Learning outcomes Asses ssment criteria The learner will be able to: The le earner can: 3 Select the required quantity and quality of resources for the methods of work in relation to building construction, defects and interfaces.
-3.1 Select resources associated with own work.
-3.2 Check the suitability, compatibility and characteristics of the materials, components and finishes and determine if they are moisture open or moisture closed and their impact on the building.
+Unit Title: Insulation and Building Treatments Building Construction, Defects and Interfaces Learning outcomes Asses Assessment criteria The learner will be able to: The learner can: 3 Select the required quantity and quality of resources for the methods of work in relation to building construction, defects and 3.1 Select resources associated with own work.
+Check the suitability, compatibility and characteristics of the materials, components and finishes and determine if they are moisture open or moisture closed and their impact on the building. interfaces.
 3.3 Record and report issues or defects.
 3.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
 3.5 Describe how the resources should be used and how problems associated with the resources are reported.
 3.6 Describe how to confirm that the resources and materials conform to the specification.
 3.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-3.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome. to the work and s area in relation to ork and surrounding elation to building etion, defects and ess.
-4.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.
-4.2 Maintain a safe, clear and tidy work area.
+3.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome.
+4 Minimise the risk to the work and so area in relation to nd surrounding on to building 4.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. construction, 4.2 Maintain a safe, clear and tidy work area. interfaces.
 4.3 Explain why it is important to maintain a safe, clear and tidy work area.
 4.4 Dispose of waste in accordance with current legislation.
 4.5 Describe how to protect work and its surrounding area from damage by general workplace activities, other occupations and adverse weather conditions and how to minimise damage to existing building fabric.
 4.6 Explain the importance of protecting the work and its surrounding area against the risk of damage.